department-of-veterans-affairs/vets-website/content/pages/education-training/index.md

     - url: "https://www.blogs.va.gov/"
       label: VAntage Point Blog
     - url: "https://public.govdelivery.com/accounts/USVA/subscriber/new/"
-      label: E-mail Directory
+      label: Email Directory
 ---

 <p class="va-introtext">
 VA education benefits help Veterans, Servicemembers, and their qualified family members with needs like paying college tuition, finding the right school or training program, and getting career counseling.
-Learn more about how to apply for and manage the education and training benefits you've earned.
+Learn how to apply for and manage the education and training benefits you've earned.

 You can also call the VA education benefits number at 1-888-GIBILL-1 (888-442-4551).
-We're here Monday to Friday, 7:00 a.m. to 6:00 p.m.
+We're here Monday through Friday, 7:00 a.m. — 6:00 p.m.
 (CT).

 </p>